Particular/Workshop/exercises/02 - Publish-Subscribe.md

 ## Exercise 02.3 - Create and publish the `PaymentSucceededEvent`

 In this exercise we'll create a new event called `PaymentSucceededEvent`.
-That event will be published by `OrderSubmittedHandler` in the `Divergent.Finance` project.
+This event will be published by the `OrderSubmittedHandler` in the `Divergent.Finance` project.

-**1)** In the `Divergent.Finance.Messages` project, in the directory `Events` add a new class called `PaymentSucceededEvent.cs`.
-The class should have only a single property with public setters and getters: id of the order.
+**1)** In the `Divergent.Finance.Messages` project, in the directory `Events`, add a new class called `PaymentSucceededEvent.cs`.
+The class should have only a single property with a public setter and getter: id of the order.

 ```
 namespace Divergent.Finance.Messages.Events